ohassanaly/emr-ui/README.md

 ## EMR-UI

-This project aims at providing a User Interface for several Eletronic Medical Records used at ICHC FMUSP
+This project aims at providing a User Interface (UI) for several Eletronic Medical Records (EMRs) used at ICHC FMUSP

 Most of the project is based on [Streamlit](https://docs.streamlit.io/)<br>
 Fuzzy search is based on [Fuzzysearch](https://pypi.org/project/fuzzysearch/)<br>
-ICHC built-in modules rely on the registro package developped by the ICHC team (see below for details)
+ICHC built-in modules rely on the registro package developped by the ICHC team (see below for details) In a long term, this project aims to be the UI to access and request data from the EMRs centralized in the ICHC team Datalake.<br>

-It includes :
+This project includes :

 ### Custom Search